emmajanedrews/base-template/_posts/2017-10-25-how-will-the-feds-latest-decision-affect-buyers-and-sellers.md

 **That's why if you've been thinking of getting into the real estate market, now is such a crucial time.**

-If you have any questions, whether about buying or selling your home, or about the details of the Fed's announcement and what they mean for you, give me a call at (phone).
+If you have any questions, whether about buying or selling your home, or about the details of the Fed's announcement and what they mean for you, give me a call.
 I'm here to help.